How (and when) to use useMemo() and useCallback()

 Many React developers struggle to understand the difference between useMemo() and useCallback() and when to use each of these hooks.
 In this blog post I'll try to explain this and make it a bit clearer for you.

-Please note : It's best if you read this blog post after you have some knowledge of React.
-If you're an absolute React beginner, I'd suggest you bookmark this blog post and come read it in a couple of weeks, when you have a better understanding of React
+Please note: It's best if you read this blog post after you have some knowledge of React.
+If you're an absolute React beginner, I'd suggest you bookmark this post and come back in a couple of weeks.

 React "re-renders" to keep our UI in sync with our application state as it gets updated.
-This is one of React's main features.
-Each re-render is a "snapshop" of the UI in a specific moment, based on the application's state.
-We can think of it as PostIt notes, stacked one on of another, that hold the state of the application.
-Everytime we add a new PostIt note, the UI gets "re-rendered" to reflect it.
+Each re-render is a "snapshot" of the UI in a specific moment, based on the application's state.

-While React is greatly optimized to manage these updates, it might take a while to create these snapshots under certain circumstances, making the UI updates feel "slow" or "laggy", leading to performance issues.
+While React is greatly optimized to manage these updates, it might take a while to create these snapshots under certain circumstances, making the UI updates feel "slow" or "laggy".
+This is where useMemo() and useCallback() come into play.

 useMemo() hook

 useMemo() allows us to "memorize" a value between renders.
-This can be helpful when we have heavy computations to make or when we need to preserve our references between renders
+This can be helpful when we have heavy computations to make or when we need to preserve references between renders.

 useMemo takes two arguments:

-1. A block of work to be executed wrapped up as a functions.
+- A block of work to be executed, wrapped as a function.

 return [